manifest0TB/vulnerametrics/README.md

 * Tailwind CSS for styling
 * Pinia for state management
 * Vue Router for navigation
-* AWS Amplify for authentication
+* AWS Amplify for authentication and API communication
-* Axios for API communication
+* Zod for schema validation

 ## Environment Configuration
 The application uses environment variables for configuration: